osate/osate2/alisa/org.osate.alisa.help/help/markdown/ReqSpecDoc.md

 * *Set of Constant*: Constants are used to parameterize goal and requirement specifications (see Section Constants and Computed Variables).
 Many of the changes to a goal or requirement are in a value used in the goal or requirement specification.
 Constants allow users to define a requirement value once and reference it in the description, predicates, and in verification activities of verification plans expressed in the Verify notation (documented in a separate report).

 * *WhenCondition*: the condition under which the requirement applies.
-The condition is a set of AADL2 modes (operational modes), EMV2 error behavior states (failure modes), or a Java method that takes an EObject as parameter and returns a boolean.
+The condition is a set of AADL2 modes (operational modes), EMV2 error behavior states (failure modes), or a Java or Resolute method that takes an EObject as parameter and returns a boolean.

 * *Rationale*: the rationale for a stakeholder goal as string.